Perry, New York

 Perry is a town in Wyoming County, New York, United States.
-The population was 4,616 at the 2010 census.
+The population was 5,813 at the 2020 census.
 The town is named after Commodore Oliver Hazard Perry.

 The town is on the eastern border of the county.
 Perry is also the name of a village within the town.
-Locals often deem Perry the Bowling Capital of the World.
-The iconic lanes in town boast great talent, so good the lanes have no need for bumpers.
 The town is styled "home of the Silver Lake Sea Serpent" after a sea serpent sighting, possibly a hoax, in 1855.
 The serpent is celebrated by images throughout the town and previously by a summer festival.
 An artificial serpent was placed by Silver Lake in 2016.

 The Village of Perry joined Tree City USA in 2017.

 U.S. Route 20A passes across the town.

 History

 The Town of Perry was established in 1814 from part of the Town of Leicester (now in Livingston County).
 It was coincidentally formed at the same time as another town of Perry in Cattaraugus County; that town changed its name to Perrysburgh in 1818 after being split up.
 Parts of the town of Perry were removed later to form new towns.

 Chester A. Arthur, the twenty-first President of the United States spent some of his childhood years in the Village of Perry after being born in Fairfield, Vermont.
 Irving C. Tomlinson, a Universalist minister who became a prominent Christian Scientist, was born in Perry in 1860.

 Edward Austin Sheldon was born and grew up in the hamlet of Perry Center, in what was then Genesee County and later became Wyoming County.
 Sheldon founded the Oswego Training School, now the State University of New York at Oswego.

 Landscape artist Lemuel M. Wiles was from Perry and had an art school at Silver Lake.
 A gallery devoted to his work was donated to Perry Public Library and his work, including some local scenes, can be seen there.
 His son Irving Ramsey Wiles was a noted portrait artist.